 If this takes off, we could be looking at a new form of international communication, yet many are quick to point out that cultural and religious differences come into play here.

-Make sure to be the best speller thanks to the help of a private English tutor.
+Make sure to be the best speller thanks to the solid and useful VCE English tutoring sessions.

 We could be a long way away from a standard, worldwide language but the advancements in technology sure are raising questions about whether spelling is going to be as important as it is now in the years to come.